jianminchen/RepositorySummaryJulia/ReadMe.md

 [Algorithm Practice](https://github.com/jianminchen/AlgorithmsPractice)<br>

 **Road to C# Excellence**<br>
-I am still a full time programmer.
-I like to find creative ways to challenge myself as a coder and also a designer.
-I like to learn how the language is designed in so many ways.
-Stay tuned.
-One day I will rush to learn more, and then I will write down more on the repository. <br>
+To master C# programming language is so interesting and challenge journey, I like to write down my efforts and push myself to work hard. <br>
 [Road to C# Excellence](https://github.com/jianminchen/RoadToCSharpExcellence)<br>

 **Pramp mock interviews**<br>
+I praticed mock interivews on pramp.com over 300 sessions, each session lasts one hour.
 I chose to work on same set of algorithms 10 times.
-I understand that each round of interview I had different concerns.
-The experience was so rewarding. <br>
+Amazing learning experience, I can tell the difference from the beginning and the end. <br>
 [Pramp mock interviews](https://github.com/jianminchen/Mock-interviews)<br>

 **Interviewer on interviewing.io**<br>